 Instructions

-- Preheat the oven to 375°F. Prepare a cookie sheet with parchment paper.
+- Preheat oven to 375°F. Prepare a couple of cookie sheets with parchment paper.

-- In a large bowl, combine the melted butter and sugars using a spoon or spatula.
+- In a large bowl, combine the melted unsalted butter or salted butter and sugar using a spoon or spatula.
 Mix thoroughly until all the sugar is incorporated, about 1 minute.

-- Add the maple syrup (if using), vanilla and eggs; mix well until fully incorporated, about 1 minute.
+- To the butter mixture, add the maple syrup (if using), vanilla and eggs; mix well until fully incorporated, about 1 minute.

 - Next, add the flour into the bowl (do not mix yet).
 On top of the flour, stir in the baking soda and salt.
-Gently fold the dry ingredients into the butter/sugar mixture until all of the flour is absorbed.
+Gently fold the dry ingredients into the butter/sugar mixture until all of the flour and baking soda is absorbed.
 Do not over mix.

-- Gently toss in the 2 cups of chocolate chips until well mixed.
+- Gently add chocolate chips until well mixed.

-- Scoop out cookie dough onto the lined tray using a 1-2 tablespoon size scoop.
+- Scoop out cookie dough onto the lined baking sheets using a 1-2 tablespoon size scoop.
 Leave plenty of room as these will spread a bit.
-I keep it to about 9-10 cookies per tray.
+I keep it to about 9-10 cookies per each baking sheet.

-- Top the dough balls with some of the reserved chocolate chips.
+- Top the cookie dough balls with some of the reserved chocolate chips.

-- Bake for about 10-13 minutes.
+- Bake for about 10-13 minutes in the preheated oven.
 Since all ovens vary, do not set the timer and walk away.
 Begin to check the cookies at the 8/9 minute mark.
-Cookies are done when they are light golden brown on the edges.
+Cookies are done when they are light and slightly golden brown on the edges.
+Be sure to not overbake for the most soft and chewy texture.

-- Store cookies in an airtight container for up to 4 days.
-Cookies can also be frozen for up to 3 months.
+- Store cookies in an airtight container for up to 4 days after baking cookies.
+Cookies can also be frozen for up to 3 months in a large zip lock freezer bag.

 Equipment